 In a small bowl, whisk together the flour, sugars, salt, and baking soda.

-Whisk sour cream, oil, eggs, egg yolk, vinegar, and vanilla into the cooled chocolate mixture until smooth.
+Whisk sour cream, oil, eggs, egg yolk, vinegar, and vanilla into the cooled chocolate mixture until smooth, scraping down the sides and bottom of the bowl as you mix.
 Stir in the flour mixture until smooth, being careful not to overmix.

 Using a spring-loaded scoop, divide the batter evenly among prepared muffin cups until 3/4 full.
 Bake until cupcakes are set and firm to the touch, about 17 to 18 minutes.